How does Orton-Gillingham tutoring help the dyslexic brain?

 Morphological Awareness

 Morphological awareness is the ability to understand the smallest units of meaning in language, called morphemes.
-This awareness involves understanding how words are formed from roots, prefixes, and suffixes, and how these elements contribute to the overall meaning of a word.
+This awareness involves understanding how words are formed from separate parts (morphemes) such as roots, prefixes, and suffixes, and how these elements contribute to the overall meaning of a word.